A challenging 4wd trail to Webster Pass in CO

 The pass is usually open from May 20 (late in the month if the snow has melted) to November 23 (first snows will close the pass).
 The road stays packed with snow late into the summer season.
 Do not try this trail if is snow covered or you will get boxed in with no place to go.
 Your best chance of a snow-free trip is in late August or early September.

 Tucked away in the White River National Forest, the road is totally unpaved and features extremely narrow sections.
 A high-clearance 4×4 vehicle is required.
 The trail can become quite hazardous and requires vehicles with significant clearance.
 There is a river crossing and multiple steep switchbacks.
 It’s recommended vehicles not to drive this trail with trailers even when the trail is in good condition.

 How long does it take to drive Webster Pass?

 A traveler on this road must be experienced and completely devoted to safe, slow and obstacle-conscious driving to deter danger.
 The trail takes approximately 45 minutes each way so allow a couple hours to make the roundtrip.
 When you get to the top of the pass, you’ll intersect with Red Cone and Handcart Gulch trails.
 A very steep decline on Red Cone makes it one of the most dangerous trails in the state.
 Unless you have the proper vehicle and experience, you’ll want to turn around and take Webster Pass Trail back down the mountain.
 Webster Pass Road provides a great opportunity to enjoy spectacular scenery along the Continental Divide.
 You will travel through large open alpine terrain as you climb up to the pass.
 There are also opportunities to connect with other 4WD roads in the area.
-Originally known as Handcart Pass, the name changed in the 1870s after the Webster brothers constructed a toll road.
+It’s a thrilling drive with outstanding scenery.
+The picturesque drive follows Snake River, notorious for a few switchbacks to beware of.

 Pic: Brian Lee